Herman A. Hoyt: Education

 Hoyt read theology at Ashland College and Seminary and earned his A.B. (as valedictorian) and Th.B. degree (with highest honors).

 Ministry

 Hoyt taught at Ashland Theological Seminary until 1937.
 He then co-founded Grace Theological Seminary with Alva J. McClain.
 He served as professor of New Testament, registrar, and later as dean, then president from 1962 to 1976.

+Hoyt also co-founded the Brethren Missionary Herald Company of which he was a co-founder and was president of what would later be known as the Fellowship of Grace Brethren Churches.

 Publications

+Hoyt wrote a number of books including;